-We collect and use the above information and personal data for:
+We collect and use the above information and personal data to undertake and perform our obligations and duties to you in accordance with our policies and procedures for:

 - a.
 Payment of Committee Expenses - b.
 Appraisal, training and development - c.
 Health & Safety - 3.
-We may disclose to and share information about you with third parties for the purposes set out in this notice, or for purposes approved by you, including the following: - If we enter into a joint venture with or is sold to or merged with another business entity, your information may be disclosed to our new business partners or owners. - 4.
-Your information will only be stored within the UK and EEA. - 5.
-When you give us information we take steps to make sure that your personal information is kept secure and safe.
+We may disclose to and share information about you with third parties for the purposes set out in this notice, or for purposes approved by you, including the following: - If we enter into a joint venture with or are sold to or merged with another business entity, your information may be disclosed to our new business partners or owners. - 4.
+Your information will only be stored within the UK. - 5.
+When you give us information, we take steps to make sure that your personal information is kept secure and safe.